amantinband/throw/README.md

 Contributions are super welcome!
 Please go ahead and open an issue with any idea, bug, or feature request.

-We are trying to be the fastest validation library, so if you have any suggestions on how to improve the runtime speed, share it with us.
+We are trying to be the fastest validation library, so if you have any suggestions on how to improve the runtime speed, share them with us.

 # Credits

-- [Dawn.Guard](https://github.com/safakgur/guard) - An awesome, fast and intuitive guard clause library for C#.
+- [Dawn.Guard](https://github.com/safakgur/guard) - An awesome, fast, and intuitive guard clause library for C#.
 Was a great inspiration for this library.

 # License